prarsena/CS180-Fall2024-LectureNotes/Chapter 3 - Decision Structures.md

 System.out.println(gradeMsg);
 ```

 Being able to assign a value directly to a variable improves code conciseness and readability.
-In the old days of Java, here's how some of the above would have been written:
+In the old days of Java, here's how that code would have been written:

 ```java
 Scanner keyboard = new Scanner(System.in);